TransBoys/SISTEMA-CATALOGO-FESTAS/documentation/nostr/nostr.md

 - Spam

-  - If spam is a concern for a relay, it can require payment fo
+  - If spam is a concern for a relay, it can require payment for publication or some other form of authentication, such as an email address or phone, and associate these internally with a pubkey that then gets to publish to that relay — or other anti-spam techniques, like hashcash or captchas.
+If a relay is being used as a s